Points to consider when purchasing a Co2 cylinder

-Only buy a bottle labeled 'Rent Free' and with the name of the seller on.
+Only buy a bottle labeled 'Rent Free' CO2 E290 with the emergancy contact details on.

 Try and obtain a receipt for your purchase, we supply email receipts with the Testing Certificate Date & Number on Proving to any filling station you have legitimately purchased the cylinder from a legal supplier of tested Co2 Cylinders.